 The Race to the South Pole: Ten Lessons for Project Managers

 On 14 December 1911, four men led by Roald Amundsen reached the South Pole.
 Thirty-five days later, Robert F. Scott and four others followed.
 Amundsen had won the race to the pole.
 Amundsen's party returned to base on 26 January 1912.
 Scott's party perished.
 As historical drama, why this happened is interesting enough, but to project managers, the story is fascinating.
 Lessons abound.
 Read more about this program.
-Here's an upcoming date for this program:
+Here are some upcoming dates for this program:

 On 14 December 1911, four men led by Roald Amundsen reached the South Pole.
 Thirty-five days later, Robert F. Scott and four others followed.
 Amundsen had won the race to the pole.
 Amundsen's party returned to base on 26 January 1912.
 Scott's party perished.
 As historical drama, why this happened is interesting enough.
-Lessons abound.
-Among the more important lessons are those that demonstrate the power of the agile approach to project management and product development.
+But to organizational leaders and project managers, the story is fascinating.
+We'll use the history of this event to explore lessons in risk management and its application to organizational efforts.
+A fascinating and refreshing look at risk management from the vantage point of history.
 Read more about this program.
-Here's an upcoming date for this program:
+Here are some upcoming dates for this program: